Bond credit rating: Municipal bonds

 Municipal bonds are instruments issued by local, state, or federal governments in the United States.
 Until April–May 2010, Moody's and Fitch were rating municipal bonds on the separate naming/classification system which mirrored the tiers for corporate bonds.
 S&P abolished its dual rating system in 2000.

 Default rates

 The historical default rate for municipal bonds is lower than that of corporate bonds.
-A potential misuse of historic default statistics is to assume that historical average default rates represent the "probability of default" of debt in a particular rating category.
-However, [...] default rates can vary significantly from one year to the next and the observed rate for any given year can vary significantly from the average.
+A potential misuse of historic default statistics "is to assume that historical average default rates represent the 'probability of default' of debt in a particular rating category.
+However, [...] default rates can vary significantly from one year to the next and the observed rate for any given year can vary significantly from the average."

-AAA Rating

-AAA is the highest credit rating that any of the major credit rating agencies can give to an issuer's bonds.

-AAA Rated Bonds

-AAA-rated bonds have a high credit rating because their issuers are able to meet their financial obligations with ease and have the lowest risk of default.